OLLY the OTTER. Focus Color: GREEN

 Why an Otter?

-When deciding what’s right, Olly and others with a Character Focus tend to focus on the universal CHARACTER traits (e.g. compassion, fairness, honesty) that make someone a good otter/person.
+When deciding what’s right, Olly and others with a Character Focus tend to focus on some universal CHARACTER traits (e.g. compassion, fairness, honesty) that make someone a good person (or otter).

-Like Olly, someone with a Character Focus may ask themselves: “What kind of otter/person should I be?”
-They care deeply about which personal characteristics they exhibit in order to be the type of person they think that they should be.
+Like Olly, one of the main questions that drives people with a Character Focus is: “What kind of person (or otter) should I be?”, as opposed to only focusing on what actions they take.
+They care deeply about which personal qualities and characteristics they exhibit in order to be the type of person (or otter) they think they should be.

 Virtue Ethics (based on the wisdom of philosophers such as Aristotle, Elizabeth Anscombe and others).